-clause.
-However, the rows returned by a query don't have a guaranteed order unless you explicitly ask for one.
-Often, you'll want to see your results sorted, perhaps to find the highest or lowest values, or simply to present the information in a more organized way.
-This is where the ORDER BY
+SQL queries allow you to select specific columns and filter rows using the WHERE clause.
+However, the rows returned by a query don't have a guaranteed order unless explicitly specified.
+Often, sorting results is necessary, perhaps to find the highest or lowest values, or to present information in an organized manner.
+The ORDER BY clause provides this functionality, allowing you to specify the column(s) for sorting the result set.

-clauses (if present).
+The ORDER BY clause is added towards the end of your SELECT statement, typically after the FROM and WHERE clauses (if present).
 You specify the column you want to sort by.

-.
+Let's imagine we have a products table with columns like product_name, category, and price.
 If you want to list the products sorted alphabetically by their name, you would write:

 SELECT product_name, category, price